iamabhi9v/tinderbyabhinav/README.md

-# GameZone
+# tinderbyabhinav
-## This app is about the game review and based on React Native.
+## This app is actually the clone of Tinder app.

 #### Screenshot: ``` Splash Screen ```